hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

 * **Reduce Data Collection Burden for Program Participation.** Many of the HPXML-compliant software tools offer contractors a more streamlined modeling or data collection experience.
-The more that programs can align around both the use of HPXML and the data set required from jurisdiction to jurisdiction, the more makers of these tools can focus their investments to provide new and innovative functionality to improve the contractor experience and reduce the cost to use the tools.
+The more that programs can align around both the use of HPXML and the data set required between program or utility jurisdictions, the more that makers of these tools can focus their investments to provide new and innovative functionality to improve the contractor experience and reduce the cost to use the tools.
+For example, contractors participating Arizona Public Service's Home Performance with ENERGY STAR|reg| program, experienced on average a 31% reduction in administrative time after the program's implementation of HPXML.
 * **Improved Sales Tools.** HPXML-compliant software tools offer a wide range of sales tools that can enable  contractors to offer a more customizable experience aligned with their customer's needs.
 This can help increase conversion rates and assist in the sales process.
+* **Improve Business Analytics and Quality Management.** A standardization of performance data through HPXML enhances the opportunities to integrate this information into your business systems.
+Using HPXML data, contractors are improving the way they can track performance drivers within projects to improve the delivery of internal quality management systems.
+Additionally, enhanced tracking and trend analysis can help contracting companies better identify key drivers that impact profitability, customer satisfaction, and the performance of their products.
 * **Acquiring New Investment Resources.** As better data on energy efficiency improvements is transparent and easily shared within the market, the opportunity to recruit new financing resources increases.
 This can help grow the market while reducing the dependency on program funding to facilitate that growth.

-Program and Jurisdictional Opportunities
+Program, Utility and Local Governmental Jurisdictional Opportunities
 ****************************************

-Faster and more flexible tools can lower program costs, improve data quality, and drive innovation into your program.
+Faster and more flexible tools can lower program costs, increase trade ally satisfaction, improve data quality, and drive innovation into your program.
+Working together with local contractors, an HPXML implementation will not only yield benefits to the program, but can assist in making the your program efforts more transparent to the larger market of residential home owners.
 The following are some of the opportunities for HPXML that are being used by programs today:
-[IT SEEMS TO ME THAT BULLETS 3-5 BELOW ARE EQUALLY APPLICABLE TO CONTRACTORS.
-IT WOULD BE GOOD TO SOMEHOW CONVEY THAT.
-IN ADDITION, I THINK THERE IS MUCH MORE TO BE SAID ON QA BOTH AT THE PROGRAM LEVEL AND THE CONTRACTOR LEVEL RELATED TO HOW HPXML CAN SUPPORT EXECUTION OF A QUALITY MANAGEMENT SYSTEM, REDUCE COSTS RELATED TO INSPECTIONS, AND MAKE SELECTION OF CONTRACTORS/PROJECTS FOR INSPECTION MORE EFFECTIVE AND EFFICIENT.
-PERHAPS KEVIN POWELL CAN ADD MORE HERE.
-ALSO DAN KARTZMAN MIGHT BE SOMEONE WHO COULD PROVIDE INFO FROM EXPERIENCE ON HOW DATA CAN SUPPORT INTERNAL QC ACTIVITIES]
-[WE SHOULD ADD SOMETHING ABOUR REDUCED ADMINISTRATIVE COSTS FOR BOTH THE CONTRACTOR AND THE PROG ADMIN.I HAVE SEEN THAT APS HAS ACTUAL DATA ON THE COST REDUCTION WHICH WOULD BE HELPFUL TO CONVEY HERE.]

 * **Create an Open Modelling Software Market.**  You can use HPXML to allow participating contractors to choose  which software tool they want to use for